k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 #### Advanced BE - Execution Mode Tab

-The tab enables to change the task execution mode:
+This tab enables to change the task execution mode: